PeterHickman/Legion/README.md

 1. Allow `root` to log in using a password
 2. `root` has a password

-After the script has been run the target machine will have:
+After the script has been run the target machine will:

 0. Only allow access via ssh by key exchange
-1. The only, initial, access will be to a named admin account
+1. The initial access will be to a named admin account
 2. The firewall is up and running allowing access only to port 22
 3. The hostname will be set
 4. The timezone will be set